The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Automatically ranks leads by likelihood to close so reps focus on the best opportunities.

-Requires 6–12 months of clean historical data to train.
-On a new CRM with imported data, the AI scores are random noise for the first two quarters.
-You’re paying for a feature that won’t work until next year.
+Requires 6 to 12 months of clean historical data to train.
+On a new CRM with imported data, the AI scores are essentially noise for the first couple of quarters.
+You’re paying for a feature that won’t produce useful output until next year.

 “500+ integrations”